closemarketing/woocommerce-es/readme.txt

 == Changelog =
 == 1.3 =
 *	Added translation for Woocommerce Memberships, Subscriptions, Events plugin and SEPA direct debit.
+*     Added option to remove company field.
+*     Added option to show/not show VAT Field.

 = 1.2 =
 *	Adds an option in Woocommerce / General Options to Optimize the checkout for better conversion.